Advisory Committee Recommendations

-The preliminary recommendations to keep water in the Scatter Creek aquifer safe to
+The Citizen's Advisory Committee's recommendations to keep water in the Scatter Creek aquifer safe to

 - The Scatter Creek Aquifer is vulnerable to contamination from septic systems and land use activities.